-In the Beurs' kitchen, Samah Hijawi works on the next chapter of her artistic research project on food, cooking and the stories these practices tell throughout history and across geographical borders.
+In the Beurs' kitchen, Samah Hijawi works on the next chapter of her artistic research project on food, cooking practices, and their stories throughout history and geographies.

 Kitchen.
 Table. is a research on the histories of food making, and the movement of food practices over time and across geographies.
 By tracing singular ingredients or a recipe, the project reframes the foods on our table today, by thinking of migration and the body as an archive of food memory in Embodied Choreographies of Food, the spiritual and celestial stories that accompany food in Holy Cow and the Pomegranate, and in Ode to Asparagus that digs into the movement of foods through the ancient recipes that circulated around the Mediterranean.
 This project materialises in drawings and collages, photographs and performances with food.
 During her residency, Samah will follow up on her research in Beursschouwburg’s kitchen.